This Revell Douglas SBD-5 Dauntless is one of a series of old 1/144 scale model kits, some of which got re-released in 2013 as 'Micro Wings' series.

 The tail fin is too thick, the left and right halves do not match and its leading and trailing edges are rather blunt.

-For this model I decided to 'sharpen' the leading edges by trimming the outsides, next time I plan to sand down the insides of the fin as I did with the Micro Wings Wildcat.
+For this model I decided to 'sharpen' the leading edges by trimming the outsides, next time I plan to either sand down the insides of the fin as I did with the Micro Wings Wildcat or cut off the rudder, sand its insides down and fit it again (or do both).

 To extend the righthand half of the fin I used some stacked strips of stretched sprue, curved to match the contour of the fin and glued down with some Tamiya Extra Thin Cement.